This is a question that TimelessTime consultants hear most months.

 Stay Safe, Stay Professional

-Since there is no length of service requirement for ‘automatically unfair grounds’ or for wrongful or cases of discrimination it is always best to use a sound process when disciplining or dismissing employees.
+Since there is no length of service requirement for ‘automatically unfair grounds’ or for wrongful dismissal or for cases of discrimination it is always best to use a sound process when disciplining or dismissing employees.

 As soon as it is realised that the employee may not meet the standards required during their probationary period, or at any time in the first two years, take action.
 Tell the employee what you expect of them.
 If they don’t improve, then run the process.